Comapactness Conditions in Universal Algebraic Geometry: Basic notions

 is called an {\em algebraic set}.
 It is clear that for any non-empty family $\{ S_i\}_{i\in I}$, we have

-So, we define a closed set in $A^n$ to be empty set or any finite union of algebraic sets.
+So, we define a closed set in $A^n$ to be an arbitrary intersections of finite unions of algebraic sets.
 Therefore, we obtain a topology on $A^n$, which is called {\em Zariski topology}.
 For a subset $Y\subseteq A^n$, its closure with respect to Zariski topology is denoted by $\overline{Y}$.
 We also denote by $Y^{ac}$ the smallest algebraic set containing $Y$.
 In general $\overline{Y}=Y^{ac}$ is not true.
 We say that an algebra $A$ is {\em equational domain}, if the union of two algebraic set in $A^n$ is again an algebraic set for any $n$.
 In this case, clearly we have the equality $\overline{Y}=Y^{ac}$.
 In the next section, we will prove some of our results in the case of equational domains, therefore we should mention here that there is a long list of known examples of such algebras.
 For details, the reader can see \cite{DMR4}, where there are also some interesting criteria for an algebra to be equational domain.

 Similarly, we can work with systems of equations with coefficients from a fixed algebra $A$.
 To do this, let $A$ be an algebra of type $\mathcal{L}$ and consider a pair of terms $(p, q)$ in the extended language $\mathcal{L}(A)$.
 Then we call the atomic formula $p\approx q$ an equation with coefficient from $A$.
 We can define a system of equations with coefficients from $A$, so for any such system $S$ and any $A$-algebra $B$, we can define the algebraic set $V_B(S)$.
 Other notions may also be defined in a similar manner.
 Note that some examples of equational domain appear in the recent case, for example, as it is proved in \cite{DMR4}, no non-trivial group is equational domain in the language $\mathcal{L}=(1, ^{-1}, \cdot)$ of groups, but any non-abelian free group $F$ is equational domain in the language $\mathcal{L}(F)$.